• Skip to main content

 banana flapjack recipe

-Bake in the oven for 15 to 20 minutes or until the edges have turned golden brown.
-Once baked, leave the flapjack to cool down before cutting it into slices.
+It’s baked in the oven for 15 to 20 minutes or until the edges have turned golden brown.
+Once baked, I leave the flapjack to cool down before cutting it into slices.

 Swap Honey For Golden Syrup: If you don’t have honey, you can use golden syrup as an alternative.
-It’s not a healthy swap as it’s refined sugar, but it will add a tasty caramel flavour to the flapjacks.
+It will add a tasty caramel flavour to the flapjacks.
 For more alternatives to honey, check out these golden syrup substitutes.

 Add peanut butter: Bananas and peanut butter go so well together; you can make a nutty banana flapjack by adding 80g of melted peanut butter to the mashed banana and honey mixture.